MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server-gametest/SimulatedPlayer.md

 Causes the simulated player to start gliding.
 Elytra must be equipped and the player must be in the air.

 **Returns** *boolean* - Returns true if the simulated player begins to glide.
 Returns false if the player is already gliding, or the player does not have Elytra equipped, is in water or is on the ground.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **interact**
 `
 interact(): boolean
 `

-Performs a raycast from the player's head and interacts with the first intersected block or entity.
+Performs a raycast from the player’s head and interacts with the first intersected block or entity.
 Returns true if the interaction was successful.
 Maximum range is 6 blocks.

 **Returns** *boolean*

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

-> [!IMPORTANT]
+Notes:
-> This function can't be called in read-only mode.
+- This function can't be called in read-only mode.

-> [!WARNING]
-> This function can throw errors.
+- This function can throw errors.
-::: moniker-end

-::: moniker range="=minecraft-bedrock-experimental"
 ### **interactWithBlock**
 `
 interactWithBlock(blockLocation: minecraftserver.Vector3, direction?: minecraftserver.Direction): boolean